 - Collaborating with PACER’s Assistive Technology Specialists to find, trial and use assistive technology for their student/child.

-How Do I Participate in KITE?
+How Do I Apply for Project KITE?

 - A parent of a child (ages 3 to 8) with a disability